 The good news is I’ve found a way I can be a better mom (and you can too!) that is free, I don’t have to leave the house to do, and doesn’t take a long time.
 Better yet, the results are guaranteed to impact your life positively.

 No, it’s not a magic potion… but it does require that you believe in the magic of it – which is normally the hang-up for most people, including moms.

 What is this powerful daily ritual that will make you a better mom guaranteed?

 It’s called The Mirror Exercise, and it is a process in which you talk to yourself in the mirror every night before bed and acknowledge what you accomplished.

 Yes, it sounds a little or a lot weird, but if you think about it, at the end of the day, most moms are assessing whether they completed their Cinderella-long to-do list, feeling like a failure and dreading the next day – because tomorrow’s list just got longer… and more difficult to check off.

-This process is amazing because as humans we don’t give ourselves enough credit, and as moms, not only are we hard on ourselves and beat ourselves but, but we are also target of so much judgment!
+This process is amazing because as humans we don’t give ourselves enough credit, and as moms, not only are we hard on ourselves and beat ourselves up, but we are also targets of so much judgment!

 Why You Must Do The Mirror Exercise

 The main reason to do The Mirror Exercise is that we all need acknowledgment and the most important acknowledgment is the acknowledgment we give ourselves.

 Your subconscious mind needs positive reinforcement, and whether you want to admit it or not, you must learn to accept praise and gratitude so you can have the energy and desire to achieve your goals, dreams, and daily aspirations.